Derived category and ACM bundles of moduli space of vector bundles on a curve

 \begin{conjecture} The category $\rD^{b}(\rM(2,L))$ has a semiorthogonal decomposition

 where $X_{k} = X^{k}/S_{k}$ is the $k$-th symmetric product of $X$. \end{conjecture}

-On the other hand, Belmans-Galkin-Mukhopadhyay independently proposed the above conjecture in \cite{BGM18}, with another numerical evidence in \cite{BGM20}.

-Toward the proof of Conjecture \ref{conj:Narasimhan}, the first author and Narasimhan showed that, by analyzing the Hecke correspondence, $\rD^{b}(X_{2})$ is embedded (\cite{LN21}) when $X$ is non-hyperelliptic and $g \geq 16$.
-After this, Tevelev-Torres and Xu-Yau showed that the above building blocks are embedded with entirely different methods (\cite{TT21, XY21}).
+Toward the proof of Conjecture \ref{conj:Narasimhan}, Lee and Narasimhan showed that, by analyzing the Hecke correspondence, $\rD^{b}(X_{2})$ is embedded \cite{LN21} when $X$ is non-hyperelliptic and $g \geq 16$.
+After this, Tevelev-Torres and Xu-Yau showed that the above building blocks are embedded in $\rD^b(\rM(2, L))$, with entirely different approaches \cite{TT21, XY21}.
 At this point, the remaining part is whether these blocks span $\rD^{b}(\rM(2, L))$ or not.

 It is natural to guess the existence of a similar decomposition for $\rD^b(\rM(r,L))$ for general $r$ and $d$.
-Based on \cite{GL20} where the motivic decomposition of $\rM(r, L)$ is studied, we expect the following statement.
-A more explicit version of the conjecture for $r = 3$ and its evidences can be found in \cite[Conjecture 1.9]{GL20}.
+Based on \cite{GL20}, where the motivic decomposition of $\rM(r, L)$ is studied, we expect the following statement.
+A more explicit version of the conjecture for $r = 3$ and its evidence can be found in \cite[Conjecture 1.9]{GL20}.

-\begin{conjecture} The category $\rD^{b}(\rM(r,L))$ has a semi\-orthogonal decomposition where each indecomposable component can be described as the derived category of products of symmetric products of $X$ and $\mathrm{Jac}(X)$. \end{conjecture}
+\begin{conjecture} The category $\rD^{b}(\rM(r,L))$ has a semi\-orthogonal decomposition where each indecomposable component is the derived category of products of $X_k$ and $\mathrm{Jac}(X)$. \end{conjecture}

+As we can see from Brill-Noether theory, the geometry of curves is very complicated in general.
+However, in the study of $\rD^b(\rM(r, L))$, we expect a uniform decomposition, which does not depend on each curve.

-Except when $g = r = 2$, it seems that $\rD^b(\rM(r,L))$ contains at least two copies of $\rD^b(\mathrm{pt})$ and two copies of $\rD^b(X)$.
-In \cite[Theorem B]{BM19}, the authors proved this is the case when $d = 1$ and (roughly) $g \ge 3r+4$.
+Except for $g = r = 2$, it seems that $\rD^b(\rM(r,L))$ contains at least two copies of $\rD^b(\mathrm{pt})$ and two copies of $\rD^b(X)$.
+In \cite[Theorem B]{BM19}, the authors proved this is the case for $d = 1$ and (roughly) $g \ge 3r+4$.
 We extend this result for arbitrary coprime degree and give a constant genus bound.

 \begin{theoremletter} If $g \ge 6$, there is a semiorthogonal decomposition